top of page

 Ecole d'Antioche is running in 38 partner churches in Burundi and Congo.
 Ecole d'Antioche has trained over 1500 students in their own churches and graduated many church leaders around the country and the region (Congo, Angola, Malawi, and Rwanda).
 Through Ecole d'Antioche, Antioch Foundation serves to see a church planting movement with a mission DNA, in Burundi, Africa, and beyond.

-Global University training.
-This is a training followed also by church leaders and ministers of the Gospel.
+Global University training Center.
+The training is followed also by church leaders and ministers of the Gospel.
 It helps students to be more familiar with the scriptures and gives them a chance to earn a BA degree from a renowned University in the USA. o

 The First Principles Series is a set of 13, six-session Bible study guides for use by church leaders and mature Christians to establish believers and churches in the faith, sort of a 21st century catechism.
 Rather than a typical information-based, fill-in-the-blank approach, the series employs a highly effective learning process involving Bible passages and readings, community dialogue, personal reflection, and projects.
 Teaching core principles of Christ and His Apostles, this series guides participants in becoming firmly established in their faith.